- Birth control pills are used to treat irregular periods, cramps, acne, PCOS, endometriosis, and other conditions.

-Most young women who take birth control pills have few or no problems.
+Most teens who take birth control pills have few or no problems.
 However, birth control pills with estrogen cause a slight increase in the risk of developing blood clots in the legs, eyes, and lungs.
-If your daughter develops any of the following problems, call her health care provider right away or take her to the closest emergency room:
+If your child develops any of the following problems, call their health care provider right away or take them to the closest emergency room:

 - Abdominal or stomach pain (severe)

 - Chest pain (severe), cough, shortness of breath

 - Eye problems (vision loss or blurring), speech problems

 - Severe leg pain (calf or thigh)

 Does the birth control pill cause blood clots?